Ferdinand Magellan: Background and preparations

 King Manuel saw all of this as an insult and did everything in his power to disrupt Magellan's arrangements for the voyage.
 The Portuguese king allegedly ordered that Magellan's properties be vandalized as it was the coat of arms of the Magellan displayed at the family house's façade in Sabrosa, his home town, and may have even requested the assassination of the navigator.
 When Magellan eventually sailed to the open seas in August 1519, a Portuguese fleet was sent after him, though it failed to capture him.

 Magellan's fleet consisted of five ships carrying supplies for two years of travel.
-The crew consisted of about 270 men of different origins, though the numbers may vary downwards among scholars based on contradicting data from the many documents available.
+The crew consisted of about 270 men of different origins, though the numbers may vary downward among scholars based on contradicting data from the many documents available.
 About 60 percent of the crew were Spaniards from virtually all regions of Castile.
-Portuguese and Italian followed with 28 and 27 seamen respectively, while mariners from France (15), Greece (8), Flanders (5), Germany (3), Ireland (2), England and Malaysia (one each) and other people of unidentified origin completed the crew.
+Portuguese and Italians followed with 28 and 27 seamen respectively, while mariners from France (15), Greece (8), Flanders (5), Germany (3), Ireland (2), England and Malaysia (one each) and other people of unidentified origin completed the crew.